dolanor-galaxy/network/README.md

 Beyond this, our expectation is to standardise on wasm (web assembly) which lets us provide a universal runtime for any language which supports wasm compilation.
 We'll likely provide rudimentary language detection early on to auto-compile wasm binaries.
 Eliminating another intermediate step for developers to ship software.

+### Governance

+While we can provide an evolutionary network and a runtime which supports such a system, it is very unlikely that such a system can be sustained standalone.
+Platforms are managed by operators and every system in nature has some form of governance.
+The micro network will be no different.

+Having learned from years of managing platforms it is abundantly clear that we do not want human involvement to manage something on the order of 1B nodes.
+With likely 10x more services.
+Even if the task of management is distributed to node owners (which defeats the purpose of our goals) it would be impossible to perform such coordination at scale.
+Because of this the system we develop will have to be self governing.

+The micro network will include self governance driven through automation.
+No humans will be involved in commanding the placement of services or have the ability to shut them down.
+The governance mechanism for all services and the network itself will be in code, it will be a service running on the network itself.
+It will also be an open source service anyone can see the code for and contribute to.

+Like any other service, this system will be evolutionary.

 ## Economics